polprog/tempserver/README.txt

 The TFTP server uses the HPA tftpd.
 It is available in the tftpd-hpa package on debian.

 The SSH server uses dropbear and dropbearkey.
 SSH server needs to be run as root, even when not using a privileged port.

+The Rootless SSH server needs Python 3 and the paramiko module

 Please note, that if you are installing these from the repository, you will most likely have to stop and disable the system services, as they are